-On June 3, 2019, the Company announced its plans shift it main focus of exploration to its 100% owned Hanson Lake Property next to and on strike with Foran Mining's McIlvenna deposit just 2 km to the north.
+On June 3, 2019, the Company announced its plans to shift part of its focus on exploration to its 100% owned Hanson Lake Property next to and on strike with Foran Mining's McIlvenna deposit just 2 km to the north.
 Saskatchewan ranked #1 for exploration in Canada for a reason having: a good permitting system; certainty of tenor and investment; as well as exploration incentives, something Manitoba should copy if it wishes to have the same order of activity (over ten times).
 Copper Reef's property is surrounded by Foran's own Hanson Lake Property of which Copper Reef holds a Net Tonnage Royalty ("NTR") of \$0.75 cents per tonne of ore mined from the property.
 Foran Mining has announced in a Press Release on May 25, 2019 a new resource on the McIlvenna Deposit of